 Like Premiere Pro CC, Final Cut Pro X has a broad set of features that go above and beyond what you get in the average editor.
 It takes an unusual approach with its “magnetic timeline,” which works differently than the usual distinct tracks used in other editors.

 It has a vast selection of effects.
 Visual effects include various different styles and filters.
 There are lots of audio options, too, with the usual echoes and distortions, as well as unusual ones, such as an underwater filter or radio and telephone effects

 Chroma keying is easy to do, letting you combine clips and produce special effects.
 It has a clever “find people” feature, enabling you to hunt through footage for people.

 Final Cut Pro X Render Speed and Format Support

 Despite being pitched at professionals, you don’t need the latest hardware to use Final Cut Pro X. We found that it ran smoothly on our aging test Mac Mini, with decent rendering speeds.
 You can keep on editing while you render video, too.

 It works with a wide range of formats, and you can create files for disc and social media.
-If you have lots of media to work with and need more space, take a look at our best cloud storage guide.
+If you have lots of media to work with and need more space, check out what is the best online storage service available.

 There isn’t much difference between Final Cut Pro X and Adobe Premiere Pro CC, but we prefer the overall feel of Adobe’s editor.
 You also get the whole Creative Cloud suite with it.
 Final Cut Pro X is still an excellent choice, though, and if you’re not a “pro,” using it will make you feel like one.